 · NOAA’s Sky Watcher Chart - a reference to assist in identifying cloud types – helpful indicators of

-The Weather Course is designed to be conducted over ten two-hour sessions including time for review and the multiple choice closed book exam.
+The Weather Course is designed to be conducted over seven to eight two-hour sessions including time for review and the multiple choice closed book exam.

 If you experience any difficulties with this website,